Live webinar for therapists. Complete both sessions for 11.5 Contact hours (1.15 CEUs)

 This course is designed for OTs, SLPs and PTs who work with children with complex feeding disorders.

-Dana Kizer is an OT who has a special interest in feeding and sensory processing.
+Dana Kizer is an occupational therapist, Board Certified in Pediatrics, and has a special interest in feeding as well as sensory processing.
 She has worked in a variety of pediatric settings including a pediatric hospital, specialty clinic, private practice, and home health.
 Dana has presented on feeding therapy and interventions nationally and across virtual platforms.
 Dana is a published author on the subject of pediatric feeding disorders.
-She currently volunteers her time with Feeding Matters by serving on the Family Advisory Council to help families navigate the complex world of pediatric feeding disorders.
+She currently volunteers her time with Feeding Matters by serving on the Pre-Conference Committee and the Family Advisory Council to help families navigate the complex world of pediatric feeding disorders.
 In addition to her professional experience with feeding disorders, Dana brings a family perspective to her treatments and teaching experiences as her initial experience with feeding therapy occurred when she would accompany her younger brother to his feeding therapy appointments.
 She has seen first-hand the difference therapy can make in the lives of patients and their families.

-Dana Kizer has a non-financial relationship with Feeding Matters as a volunteer for Family Advisory Committee.
+Non-Financial Disclosure: Dana Kizer has a non-financial relationship with Feeding Matters as a volunteer for the Family Advisory Council and the Pre-Conference Committee.

 Anais Villaluna is an SLP, Board Certified Specialist in Swallowing and Swallowing Disorders, and Certified Lactation Counselor.
-Anais has specialized training in a variety of feeding and swallowing interventions methods, instrumental assessment of swallowing via VFSS and FEES, breast and bottle feeding, Passy Muir Valve, and dysphagia management with tracheostomy and ventilator dependent individuals.
-She practices in a variety of pediatric settings including pediatric hospital inpatient, pediatric hospital outpatient, multidisciplinary specialty clinics with gastroenterology and otolaryngology, and private practice.
-Anais expanded her reach from hospital-based dysphagia services to include concierge dysphagia services as she has a passion for improving access to highly qualified dysphagia services in a variety of settings.
+Anais earned her Bachelor of Science in Communication Sciences and Disorders in 2006 and her Master of Science in Speech-Language Pathology in 2008 from Texas Woman’s University.
+Anais is a doctoral candidate in Speech-Language Pathology (SLPD) at Northwestern University.
+Anais has specialized training in a variety of feeding and swallowing interventions methods as well as the instrumental assessment of swallowing via VFSS and FEES.
+She practices in a variety of pediatric hospital settings at including pediatric hospital inpatient, pediatric hospital outpatient, and multidisciplinary specialty clinics with gastroenterology and otolaryngology.
+Anais expanded her reach from hospital-based dysphagia services to also include concierge dysphagia services as she has a passion for improving access to highly qualified dysphagia services in a variety of settings.
 Co-lead of the Pediatric Committee for the IDDSI USIRG, she has an interest in the standardization of thickened liquids in the pediatric population.
 Anais has presented locally at TSHA Conventions, nationally at ASHA Conventions, and virtually on many platforms.
 Anais is a published author on the subject of pediatric feeding and swallowing.
-Anais also volunteers her time with Feeding Matters by serving on the PFD Alliance to help improve access to resources for families and professionals through her contribution to the Digital Outreach Committee.
+Anais also volunteers her time with Feeding Matters by serving on the PFD Alliance to help improve access to resources for families and professionals through her contribution as the chair for the Digital Outreach Committee.
 As a mother of three children, one being a NICU graduate, Anais strives to provide the highest level of care and compassion when partnering with families impacted by pediatric feeding and swallowing disorders.

 VENUE LOCATION MAPClick image to access Google Maps.